'Bright Ideas' earn teachers grants from EnergyUnited

 While Bustle was unable to attend, he will be awarded $820 to use on virtual reality headsets that can be used for virtual field trips.
 In his application to EnergyUntied, he said it could be used to enhance historical studies and keep students engaged.

-Along with the grant from EnergyUnited, Iredell-Statesville Schools will match the grants to its teachers according to superintendent Dr. Jeff James.
+Along with the grant from EnergyUnited, Iredell-Statesville Schools will match the grants to its teachers, according to Superintendent Jeff James.

 Rewarding ‘Bright Ideas’

-He knows he touched more lives as a teacher than as an administrator earlier in his life before joining EnergyUnited.
-He said he understands both from that perspective and from the rewards the company hands how impactful teachers can be.
+Walser knows he touched more lives as a teacher than as an administrator earlier in his life before joining EnergyUnited.
+He said he understands both from that perspective and from the rewards the company hands out how impactful teachers can be.

 Friday’s recipients are as follows: